Bardolph-Automation-Inc/bardolph/docs/installation.rst

 A special-purpose user is convenient for running the server.
 It provides you with a home directory for the Bardolph code, and allows you to tailor that user's characteristics to running the server.
-Therefore, the first steps are to create a user called `lights` and give it sudo access.
+Therefore, the next step is to create a user called `lights`.

 .. code-block:: bash

   adduser lights

+Note that this user doesn't have any special privileges, such as being sudo'er.
+This ensures that the Python code itself is run without any special access, thus improving security.

 I also change the name of the server.
 In this example, my server will be "vanya", accessed on the command line and in my browser as